Planning a trip? Here’s a handy step-by-step guide (or skip to the bottom for Travel Topics and Resources)

 If using a UT account, you will need the account #.
 Kim Cates can help if you’re not sure which to use.

 Using a Faculty Travel Grant?
 If so, the Graduate School requires that you complete an FTG Application IN ADDITION to the Travel Request Form.
 Once completed, "assign" to Kim.
 Important: Faculty Travel Grant requests must be submitted a minimum of 1 month prior to travel due to a long approvals process.

 Flights: If a UT account will be used to pay for the trip, we highly recommend booking via UT’s Concur system or by calling one of UT's Travel Agencies so the charges can be direct-billed to UT.
 You’ll need your RTA and DOC ID #s from your confirmation email to do this.

-Note: you can be reimbursed for flights booked through the airline (online only) or rental cars, but note that reimbursement occurs after travel.
+Note: you can be reimbursed for flights booked directly through the airline (online only), but reimbursement will occur after travel.
 Flights booked through non-UT travel agencies are not reimbursable.